intel/opencl-clang/README.md

 ##### Preferred LLVM version

 By default, Common clang's cmake script is searching for LLVM 10.0.0.
-You can override target version of LLVM by using `PREFERRED_LLVM_VERSION` cmake option:
+You can override target version of LLVM by using the `PREFERRED_LLVM_VERSION` cmake option:

 Example:
 ```